 It is important to remember that purchasing the car is only part of the cost.
-You will need to have extra cash for on-road costs.
+In addition, you will need to have extra cash for on-road costs.
 These could include registration, petrol and compulsory third party insurance.
 Let’s not forget, these costs are ongoing.
 It is best to make sure the vehicle is financially sustainable before committing to a purchase.

 Do Your Research

-It is important that you do your research before heading to the dealership.
-Make sure you have some type of idea before heading to make your purchase.
+It is paramount that you do your research before heading to the dealership.
+In short, at least make sure you have some type of idea before heading to make your purchase.
 Research is the best way to ensure you walk away feeling completely confident with your decision.

 Don’t Be Afraid To Haggle!